kybin/bml/README.md

 </a>
 ```

+#### Tags with backquotes

-if you need to treat content of a tag as raw string
+If you need to treat content of a tag as raw string
 add backquote(`) to brackets.

-to avoid collision with content, number of backquotes is your choice
+To avoid collision with the content, number of backquotes is your choice,
 but ensure those are matched at both open, close brackets.

-a tag with backquotes is always a leaf tag.
+A tag with backquotes is always a leaf tag.

 bml
 ```